 Nena's Wellness Corner

-How Inflammatory Diet Relates to Clean Eating
+How Anti-Inflammatory Diet Relates to Clean Eating

 An anti-inflammatory diet and clean eating are closely connected because both focus on natural, wholesome foods and avoid processed or artificial ingredients.
 Here's how they're similar: